-ECT induction is a statutory process enshrined in the education act and there are a number of key requirements which are referred to as ECT entitlements...
+ECT induction is a statutory process enshrined in the education act and there are a number of key requirements which are often referred to as ECT entitlements.

-The following bullet points briefly summarise these features but we recommend that for clarification you refer to the Statutory Guidance for ECT Induction.
+The following bullet points briefly summarise these features but we recommend that for further clarification you refer to the Statutory Guidance for ECT Induction.
 Despite its name this is a very readable document and will answer many of the questions you might have about the induction process.
-For those who had already started/partially completed induction prior to September 2021, please continue to refer to the previous guidance which remains valid until the DfE deadline of Sept 2023.
+For those who had already started/partially completed induction prior to September 2021, please continue to refer to the previous guidance which remains valid until the DfE transition deadline of 1st September 2023.

 The key features of the ECT entitlement are: